nodebits/nodebits.org/articles/file-hoister.markdown

     #@git://github.com/nodebits/file-hoister.git#step3.js,26-30

 Then we'll use the [auth] module to handle the nitty-gritty details for us.
-We just need to write a callback function for telling the system is a given username and password is allowed to make a request.
+It's configured with  a callback that, when given a username, password, and request object, will return with a valid username or false.

     #@git://github.com/nodebits/file-hoister.git#step3.js,33-38

-Now when a request is made to the site, the browser is requested to provide credentials.
-Each request will be filtered by the user and their allowed HTTP verbs.
+Now all HTTP requests are required to be authenticated and will fail if the given HTTP verb is not allowed for that user.

 ## Step Four - Writing to the Filesystem